-- 6.1 All Boards must have access to all necessary information relevant to the performance of individual candidates in the modules and programmes within their remit. - 6.2 Each Assessment Board shall normally reach decisions by consensus, taking into account the input and views of any External Examiners who are present.
-Exceptionally, if it proves necessary to vote on any matter, the outcome shall be determined by a simple majority, each member present has a single vote and, in the case of a tie, the Chair has casting vote. - 6.3 External examiners should ensure that any reservations which they may have on the academic standards of a programme, the fairness and appropriateness of the assessment, the level of marks awarded, and the procedures followed in the assessment process should, wherever possible, be expressed at the meeting of the Assessment Board, before a final decision on marks is made. - 6.4 All Assessment Boards, but not the Assessment Board sub-committee, have the authority to require a candidate to terminate their registration on a programme or to transfer to a different programme.
+- 6.1 All Boards must have access to all necessary information relevant to the performance of individual candidates in the modules and programmes within their remit. - 6.2 Each Assessment Board shall normally reach decisions by consensus, taking into account the input and views of External Examiners.
+Exceptionally, if it proves necessary to vote on any matter, the outcome shall be determined by a simple majority, each member present has a single vote and, in the case of a tie, the Chair has an additional casting vote. - 6.3 External examiners should ensure that any reservations which they may have on the academic standards of a programme, the fairness and appropriateness of the assessment, the level of marks awarded, and the procedures followed in the assessment process should, wherever possible, be expressed at the meeting of the Board of Examiners, before a final decision on marks is made.
+The signature of an external examiner on a mark-sheet shall be taken to signify that the external examiner assents to the marks given. - 6.4 Marks approved by the Assessment Board and the Senate may not be subsequently reconsidered unless so agreed by the original Assessment Board or Senate. - 6.5 All Assessment Boards, but not the Assessment Board sub-committee, have the authority to require a candidate to terminate their registration on a programme or to transfer to a different programme.